-Counseling Support Management (CSM) Provider Certification Renewal –Counseling Support Management providers wanting to renew their certification as a provider should complete this application.
+Counseling Support Management (CSM) /Targeted Case Management (TCM) Annual RENEWAL Provider Application –CSM/TCM service providers wanting to renew their certification as a provider should complete this application.

 Adult Family Home Certification Packet Instructions - This instruction booklet serves as a handy reference when completing forms and gathering documents required for completion of the certification process.

 Adult Family Homes Certification Packet - Adult Family Homes provide a family living environment for adults who are functionally impaired and who, due to the severity of their functional impairments, are considered to be at imminent risk of death or serious bodily harm and, as a consequence, are not capable of fully independent living.
 Enrollment as an ElderChoices Adult Family Homes provider requires certification by the Department of Human Services, Division of Aging and Adult Services, as an Adult Family Home.
 Entities wanting to become an Adult Family Home provider should complete this application.

 Chore - Chore services provide heavy cleaning and/or yard maintenance only in extreme, specific and individual circumstances when lack of these services would make the home uninhabitable.
 Chore services do not include small outside painting jobs, routine lawn mowing or trimming, raking or mulching of leaves for aesthetic purposes.
 Chore services must be provided according to the client’s written plan of care and must be prescribed by the client’s prescribing physician.
 Entities wanting to be certified as a Chore service provider should complete this application.

 Home Delivered Meals - To be certified by the Division of Aging and Adult Services as a provider of Home-Delivered Meal services, a provider must: